 - Tomato Salad – Either a fresh tomato salad or marinated tomatoes will add a bright acidity to help cut through the richness.

-- Avocado Salad – Creamy, rich Mexican avocado salad is the perfect complement to this Mexican dish.
+- Avocado Salad – Creamy, rich Mexican corn salad with avocado or crisp avocado salad with cucumber is the perfect complement to this Mexican dish.

 Storing fajita casserole

 Allow leftovers to cool completely to room temperature before transferring to an airtight container.
 Store in the refrigerator for up for up to 5 days.
 Feel free to reheat individual portions in the microwave or toaster oven, or bake the entire tray of leftovers until the cheese is bubbly.

 You can also store your fajita casserole in the freezer for up to 2 months.
 To reheat, allow to defrost overnight in the fridge, then bake until the cheese is nice and bubbly.